 There are some common questions brought by previous research that aimed to be solved in this research:

-How can multimodal data be effectively integrated to improve the accuracy and robustness of emotion recognition system?
+How can multimodal data be effectively integrated to improve the accuracy and robustness of the emotion recognition system?

-What deep learning algorithms are most effective for processing and analyzing multimodal emotion data in real-time?
+What deep learning algorithms are most effective for processing and analysing multimodal emotion data in real time?

-How can real-time emotion recognition system be designed to operate efficiently on various hardware platforms, including mobile and wearable devices?
+How can a real-time emotion recognition system be designed to operate efficiently on various hardware platforms, including mobile and wearable devices?

 What methods can be employed to ensure the scalability and flexibility of multimodal emotion recognition systems for different applications?

-This research will build the emotion recognition system based on seeking the solution for these questions.
+This research will build the emotion recognition system based on seeking the solution to these questions.

 Methodology（No proofreading is required for this part)